Your net worth composition will likely change the wealthier you get. The wealthier you get, the generally more conservative your net worth allocation.

 Manage Your Net Worth Composition

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 It will show you exactly how much you are paying in fees.

 I was paying $1,700 a year in fees I had no idea I was paying.
 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.

-You can easily analyze your net worth composition and optimize it with Personal Capital.
+You can easily analyze your net worth composition and optimize it with Empower.

 A good net worth composition has a solid real estate component.
 Real estate accounts for roughly 40% of my net worth because it is less volatile, produces income, and provides utility.
 In an inflationary environment as we’re heading into, you want to be long real estate.